colah/ByronTrialNotes/day7.md

   * Yes
 * Tell him about confidentiality.
   * I tell him that the information he gives is confidential
-* Confidentiatlity is an important part of being a confidential informant.
+* Confidentiality is an important part of being a confidential informant.
   * Yes.
 * He was OK with talking to you after you tell him that?
   * He continued talking...